Light Chocolate Zucchini Cupcakes that don’t even need to be frosted.

 For vegan cupcakes, substitute the milk and eggs with a substitute of your choice.
 Any dairy-free milk substitute will work fine.
 Just add the vinegar and stir.

-I use Ener-G Egg Replacer or aquafaba as egg replacers in my baking most of the time.
+I usually use Ener-G Egg Replacer or aquafaba as egg replacers in my baking.
 If you decide to use aquafaba, you will need 6 Tbsp for this recipe.
 Aquafaba is the liquid from canned garbanzo beans.

-For gluten-free cupcakes, I used Bob’s Red Mill Gluten-Free All-Purpose Baking Flour.
+I used Bob’s Red Mill Gluten-Free All-Purpose Baking Flour for gluten-free cupcakes.
 Some gluten-free flour blends do not have xanthan gum added.
 If the label does not mention xanthan gum, you will need to add 1/2 tsp to the recipe.
 Gluten-free Cup for Cup flours most often do.

 Light Chocolate Zucchini Cupcakes